curator-wik/curator/README.md

     Lightweight integrations use the build of Curator that exhibits self-sufficiency and simply allow user authz and update task configuration to flow from the target application to the updater.
 They can be implemented as simple modules / plugins / extensions to the target application.
-  * Application of patch files to possibly modified original source files with no requirement for external utilities.
-(Patches do not always apply correctly.)
+  * Application of .patch files to possibly modified original source files with no requirement for external utilities.
+(Nearly complete because the php code for patch application is buggy and they do not always apply correctly.)
     The goal here would be to offer tooling to deploy small but highly critical patches even to sites with user modified sources.

 Incomplete features are:
   * [The UI](https://github.com/curator-wik/curator-gui).
   * Any kind of support for cryptographic verification of new code before it is installed.
-The project currently runs on PHP all the way back to 5.4 in the interests of providing a low bar for as many users as possible to receive updates<sup>*</sup>, and sodium-compat was not yet a thing.
+The project currently runs on PHP all the way back to 5.4 in the interests of providing a low bar for as many users as possible to receive updates<sup>*</sup>, and sodium-compat was not yet a thing when most of the work was done.
   * Awareness of the Composer ecosystem.

 <sup>*</sup> The 5.4 decision was made 2 years ago when 5.4 was much more predominant on